-Whether you’re planning on returning to work and need to prepare for having your little one at daycare, or just need a sitter for the night, it’s important to have a plan in place for feeding baby when you’re not there.
-Unfortunately, not all childcare providers are up to speed on proper techniques for storing, handling, and feeding breastmilk.
-Even if your sitter or daycare manager has lots of experience with children, make sure that you very clearly communicate what you and your little one’s needs and preferences are – after all, you’re the mom, and only you can decide what’s best for your baby.
+Whether you’re planning on returning to work and need to prepare for having your little one at daycare or just need a sitter for the night, it’s important to have a plan in place for feeding baby when you’re not there.
+Unfortunately, not all childcare providers are up to speed on proper techniques for storing, handling, and feeding breast milk.
+Even if your sitter or daycare manager has lots of experience with children, make sure that you very clearly communicate what you and your little one’s needs and preferences are – after all, you’re the mom and only you can decide what’s best for your baby.

 Prepare a schedule that allows your baby’s feedings while you’re away to fit in with your feedings at home.
-For example, if you will pick up your little one at 5pm, instruct your childcare provider to not feed your baby for 1 to 2 hours before you arrive.
+For example, if you will pick up your little one at 5 p.m., instruct your childcare provider not to feed your baby for 1 to 2 hours before you arrive.
 This ensures that when you get home, your baby will be ready to nurse (if you feed at the breast) or snuggle and share a feeding with you (if you exclusively pump).

 Inquire about breastfeeding on site, if it’s a possibility for you.
 Many daycares encourage moms to nurse before leaving in the morning, over their lunch break, and when they pick up their baby from the program.
-Not only can this help your little one feel more secure in a new and different environment, but it can help maintain your supply and spend as much time as possible with your baby.
+Not only can this help your little one feel more secure in a new and different environment, but it can help maintain your supply and allows you to spend as much time as possible with your baby.

-Ask questions about policies and practices involving breastmilk feeding, cleaning, and storage.
+Ask questions about policies and practices involving breast milk feeding, cleaning, and storage.
 Here are some questions to start with:

 - Does the daycare utilize a bottle-warmer?
 Are all staff members trained to never use a microwave to warm bottles?

 - How are bottles, nipples, and cups cleaned?

 - How often are dates and times on labeled bottles checked?
 Is there a system for organizing and storing breast milk on site?